-The steps below will show you how to insert a table of contents into your Google Doc with page numbers or links.
+The steps below will show you how to insert a table of contents into your Google Doc with page numbers or links as seen in this linked Google Doc.
 Both the page number and link options are created using the same steps so the process is virtually identical.

 Assuming you already have a document written, the next thing that you do, is you go to Insert -> Table of contents.